-By 1919, public support for the Temperance Movement culminated in the prohibition of alcohol with the 18th Amendment.
+By 1919, public support for the temperance movement culminated in the prohibition of alcohol with the 18th Amendment.

 However, by 1933, support had almost completely disappeared, and Prohibition was repealed with the 21st Amendment.

-As a result of the 18th Amendment, many people in the U.S. agreed to stop drinking alcohol, something they seemed happy to endorse based upon the nationalism felt after fighting World War I against Germany.
+Due to the 18th Amendment, many people in the U.S. agreed to stop drinking alcohol, something they seemed happy to endorse based upon the nationalism felt after fighting World War I against Germany.

 However, as wealth and consumption began to rise in the 1920s, so did the illegal sale of alcohol.

-While the 1920s began with a wartime mindset and nationalism-fueled rejection of alcohol, progress and prosperity made the Temperance Movement disappear.
+While the 1920s began with a wartime mindset and nationalism-fueled rejection of alcohol; progress and prosperity made the temperance movement disappear.

 Americans, who were taking out credit at retail stores to buy vacuums and appliances, were not concerned with anything except participating in the market economy of the decade.

 The moral foundation upon which the 18th Amendment had been founded started to crumble thanks to a phenomenon known as the speakeasy.